-- 3. The following establishes 3-Coloring is in NP. - a.
-Certificate C is a vector of length n, where the i th vector component, $i \ge 1$, is one of red, blue, green. - b.
+- a.
+Certificate C is a vector of length n, where the i th vector component, $i \geq 1$, is one of red, blue, green. - b.
 The following is the verifier algorithm.

 Inputs: i) simple graph G = (V, E) ii) certificate C which is an n-dimensional color vector, and determines the color of the i th vertex.